 How do we start?

 All water surface use management starts at the local unit of government - town, city or county, depending upon where the lake or river is located.
 Any ordinances proposed by the local unit of government must have a hearing and be approved by the DNR before they can go into effect.
 To improve the process, any local unit of government that is contemplating restrictions should contact the DNR as soon as possible at the address or phone number listed below for a packet that will assist them in the completion of the required information before submission to the Department.
-The DNR can also provide assistance in finding technical information as well as in drafting ordinance language.

 What steps do we follow?